Capacity Requirements Planning, or CRP for short, is a process businesses use to determine their future resource needs.

-The term CRP in this context refers to the process of determining in detail the amount of labor and machine resources required to accomplish the tasks of production.
+The term CRP in this context refers to determining the labor and machine resources required to accomplish production tasks.

 It determines the capability of the production goal of the company.
-Through this process, the company can find out how many products it can make and how much ability it has to meet production objectives.
+The company can determine how many products it can make and meet production objectives through this process.